AnthonyUrbina/final-project/README.md

 - User flip a card.
 - User can see their opponent's card flip in real time.
 - User can face-off.
+- User can battle
 - User can win a match.
+- User can sign out.

 ## Stretch Features

-- User can battle.
+- User can view current score.
-- User can sign out.
+- User can choose their avatar

 ## Preview